UniversalDataTool/universal-data-tool/README.md

 ## Principles

-- Correctness of implementation of the Open Human Annotation standard.
+- Correctness of implementation of the .udt.json standard.
 - Implement entirety of the Open Human Annotation standard.
 - Rely on external libraries which specialize in each type of annotation to enable the best tools to be used
 - Easy to use